 The Bolshekhetskaya Depression fields are the Company’s key gas producing assets in Russia.
 LUKOIL’s largest gas field is Nakhodkinskoye, which was put on stream in 2005.
-Oil production at the Pyakyakhinskoye field commenced in 2016, and its gas production infrastructure with a plateau annual production level of 5 billion cubic meters was launched in 2017.
-The Company is also planning to develop the Yuzhno-Messoyakhskoye and Khalmerpayutinskoye fields of the Bolshekhetskaya Depression.
+Oil production at the Pyakyakhinskoye field commenced in 2016, and its gas production infrastructure was launched in 2017.

 Pyakyakhinskoye field is the Group’s second field put on stream in Bolshekhetskaya Depression.
-The average daily flow rates of the gas and oil wells at the field are over 300 thousand cubic meters and approximately 70 tonnes, respectively, which is two times higher than the average company-wide flow rates of the new wells.
+The average daily flow rates of the gas and oil wells at the field are over 300 thousand cubic meters and over 50 tonnes, respectively, which is two times higher than the average company-wide flow rates of the new wells.

 Pyakyakhinskoye field has a challenging geology complicated by gas caps and oil rims; therefore its core assets are developed through the horizontal drilling, including drilling of multilateral wells.
 The unique for Russia oil reservoir development method of using both multilateral production wells and horizontal injection wells is protected by the patent.